Travel Trailer and Tow Vehicle Dynamics

 Such damping, however, only acts as the spring’s compresses.
 On the rebound, however, the spring leaves are no longer held in firm sliding contact.
 As a result, release their rebound energy instantly.
 That energy jack-hammers the wheel back down.
 As the wheel impacts the ground it imposes shearing forces on wheel studs and stub axles.
 This causes those studs to snap.
 Stub axles break.
 Wheel bearings needing ongoing replacing.
 See Wheels Falling off Trailers

-Caravan and tow vehicle dynamics – slip angles and load/tyre pressure etc
+Travel Trailer and tow vehicle dynamics – slip angles and load/tyre pressure etc

 A tyre’s cornering power decreases with load and increases with tyre pressure.
 Adding tow ball mass necessitates increasing (tow vehicle) rear tyre pressures to retain the required slip angles.
 Those rear tyres need to be 50-70 kPa (7-10 psi) higher when towing.
 Never increase tow vehicle front tyre pressure.

 If a vehicle’s front/rear weight balance is unchanged, it’s front and rear slip angles increase proportionally while cornering.
 The vehicle’s balance is maintained.
-But if its rear tyres loading only increases (as when a caravan yaws), front/rear slip angles change accordingly.
+But if its rear tyres loading only increases (as when a travel trailer yaws), front/rear slip angles change accordingly.
 If that induces oversteer, the rear tyre footprint may lose all grip.
 If that happens the rig is instantly triggered into a rig jack-knifing sequence.

 Adverse effects of tow vehicle suspension changes